iklick/iklick.github.io/_pages/optimal-control.md

 author_profile: true
 ---

-This page is used as a reference for important topics regarding optimal control which I may reference in the individual posts about particular problems.
+This page is used as a reference for important topics regarding optimal control which I may refer to in the individual posts about particular problems.

 The problem is presented in a modified form compared to textbooks on optimal control.
 The changes done are to make the presentation more amenable to numerical solving in future posts.